 We have audited the annual accounts, the consolidated accounts, the accounting records and the administration of the Board of Directors and the Managing Director of H & M Hennes & Mauritz AB for the financial year 1 December 2005 to 30 November 2006.
 The company's annual accounts and consolidated accounts are included on pages 48-67 in this document.
-These accounts, the administration of the company and compliance with the Annual Accounts Act in the preparation of the annual report and the application of IFRS international accounts Act to the consolidated accounts are the responsibility of the Board of Directors and the Managing Director.
+These accounts, the administration of the company and compliance with the Annual Accounts Act in the preparation of the annual report and the application of IFRS international accounting standards, as adopted by the EU, and of the Annual Accounts Act to the consolidated accounts are the responsibility of the Board of Directors and the Managing Director.
 Our responsibility is to express an opinion on the annual accounts, the consolidated accounts and the administration based on our audit.